matthewlong29/PareAndFlourish_Site/_posts/2017-01-29-perfect-cover-letter.md

 Each cover letter you write is a unique conversation between you and the recruiter.
 No one likes to be in a boring conversation; for the same reasons, no one wants to read a boring cover letter—much less hire the person to have future conversations.

 Psst!
-We’ve written a [cover letter template](http://pareandflourish.com/join-pare-and-flourish/) if you need a place to start.
+We’ve written a <a href="/join-pare-and-flourish/">cover letter template</a> if you need a place to start.

 Here we have tips to writing the perfect cover letter that no recruiter can overlook: